Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Conclusion

 \section{Conclusion}

 We study the problem of price movement forecasting and propose the LARA (\underline{L}ocality-Aware \underline{A}ttention and Iterative \underline{R}efinement L\underline{a}beling) framework.
 In LARA, we introduce LA-Attention to extract potentially profitable samples and RA-Labeling to adaptively refine the noisy labels of potentially profitable samples.
-Extensive experiments on three real-world financial markets showcase its superior performance over traditional time-series analysis methods and several machine learning based models.
+Extensive experiments on three real-world financial markets showcase its superior performance over time-series analysis methods, machine learning based models and noisy labels methods.
 Besides, we also illustrate how each component works by comprehensive ablation studies, which indicates that LARA indeed captures more reliable trading opportunities.
 We expect our work to pave the way for price movement forecasting in more realistic quantitative trading scenarios.